pmean/classes/introduction-to-r/01/src/simon-5505-01-directions.md

 Graph the trend in AIDS cases in Victoria from 1982 to 1987.
 Use a nice format and provide a brief interpretation.

+## Important reminder

+Keep your output brief.
+After you have gotten your program to work, remove any code that does not address the questions above.
+Also, please remove any "Comments on the code" sections.
+But do provide interpretations when asked.

 ## Grading rubric